menandmice/micetro_docs/guides/reference/psql_ha.rst

 .. meta::
-   :description: Configuring a PostgreSQL High Availability cluster to use with Micetro by Men&Mice
+   :description: Configuring a PostgreSQL High Availability cluster to use with Micetro
    :keywords: high availability, database, failover, PostgreSQL, Micetro

 .. _psql-ha: